Lyuminarskiy/c/practice/lesson04.md

 ## 2. Search and summation

 Declare an array of `10` integer-typed values.
 Initialize it either by integer constants in code or by reading data from a standard input.
-Using either `while` loop or `for` loop find the sum of values in the array ...
+Using either `while` loop or `for` loop find the sum of the values in the array ...

 | Variant | Description                                                                                  |
 | ------- | -------------------------------------------------------------------------------------------- |